adxgun/payter-bank/README.md

 ## Implementation Notes

 ### Transaction Handling and Balance Calculation
-Each credit or debit is recorded as a single entry in the `Transaction` table, using `from_account_id` and `to_account_id` to indicate the sender and receiver, respectively.
+Each credit or debit is recorded as a single entry in the `transactions` table, using `from_account_id` and `to_account_id` to indicate the sender and receiver, respectively.

 #### Balance Calculation